What is a financial advisor?

 By working with a fiduciary advisor, you can have greater confidence that the advice you receive is in your best interests.
 Fiduciary advisors are held to a higher standard of care, and are required to disclose any potential conflicts of interest.
 This can help you make more informed decisions about your finances and achieve your long-term goals.

-How do you know if your financial advisor is a fiduciary?
 How can I tell if a financial advisor is a fiduciary?

 If you want to make sure that a financial advisor is a fiduciary before you agree to work with them, there are a few things you can do to find out.